rakshitnegi1234/Maze--Quest/README.md

 This will create an executable file named maze_game.

 Directory Structure

 maze_game.cpp: The main C++ source code file containing the game logic.
 /fonts/ARIALBD.TTF: Custom font used for displaying instructions (ensure the font is available or replace it with any font you prefer).

 /README.md: Documentation describing how to use and compile the game.
 Instructions for Running the Game
 Generating and Solving the Maze:

 Generate a Maze: Click the 'G' key to generate a random maze.
 You will see a grid of walls and empty spaces.
 Set Start and End Points: Left-click to create walls or right-click to remove them.
 Set the start and end points by middle-clicking on two cells.

 Solve the Maze: Press 'S' to start solving the maze.
 The algorithm selected will try to find a path from the start to the end.
 If a path is found, it will be highlighted in different colors depending on the algorithm used.
-Additional Features & Future Improvements
+Additional Features & Future Improvements.

 Maze Generation Improvements: The current maze generation uses a simple recursive backtracking approach.
 More advanced maze generation algorithms like Prim’s Algorithm or Kruskal’s Algorithm could be added.

 Path Optimization: After solving the maze, the path could be optimized further or displayed with step-by-step visualization.

 User Interface Enhancements: Add a more intuitive interface for selecting the algorithms and displaying performance metrics (time taken, number of steps, etc.).

 Conclusion
 This project provides a fun and educational interactive maze solver with visualization of classic pathfinding algorithms.
 It helps users understand how A*, BFS, and DFS solve mazes and can be used as a foundation for further improvements and learning in pathfinding algorithms.